robertbaker13/phase-0-handbook/peer-pairing_sessions.md

 ## Expectations
-As part of Phase 0, students are expected to pair program with a member of your cohort at least three or four times per unit.**
+As part of Phase 0, students are expected to pair program with a member of your cohort at least three times in unit 1 and four times in units 2 and 3.**

 * It is up to you to arrange pairing sessions with your cohort mates at a time that suits both parties**
 * You should set aside at least 45 minutes for each pairing session